ramiabouzeid/cedrus_digital_frontend/README.md

 ## Apis
 I used crudcrud.com which is a paid service, where I am creating users and logging them in, in case the data fails to load please do contact me to extend the plan

+## Remarks
+### Git
+I usually work on a feature branch with the ticket number, and after finishing it I create a pull request to be reviewed and then merged on dev, this was not done currently due to the lack of time
+### Api
+I had an issue with the api which took me a while to fix which needed a subscription and a payment